-Prerequisite: CMIS 240 or CMIS 315.
+Prerequisite: CMIS 241 or CMIS 340.
 An examination of the principles, practices, and applications of programming in an object-oriented environment.
-Techniques and language features of object-oriented design are implemented in programming projects.
-Assignments include programming in an object-oriented language such as C++ or Java.
-Students may receive credit only once under this course number.
+Assignments include programming in an object-oriented projects in Java. that implement techniques of object-oriented design.

 CMIS 370 Data Communications (3)